Business and Other Risks

 Risk Countermeasures

 In order to retain talent, we are improving employee benefits and conditions for employees by reviewing and enhancing personnel systems and actively developing and implementing measures aimed at reducing employee workloads through the automation of tasks that require physical strength and concentration.
-We are striving to create an environment and foster a corporate culture that supports the self-learning, thinking, and growth of a diverse range of human resources from Japan and overseas.
+Additionally, by conducting workplace assessments and similar initiatives, we visualize the current state of the workplace and use this to develop measures for creating a more comfortable working environment.

 We are ramping up business operations outside of Japan.
 Each country and region is subject to various risks which are different to other countries and regions.
 If these risks are not handled appropriately, it could affect the business performance of the G-TEKT Group.